Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/mobile-core/lifecycle/README.md

 When using React Native, registering Lifecycle with Mobile Core should be done in native code which is shown under the Android and iOS(ACP 2.x) tabs.

-> Note: Implementing Lifecycle via JavaScript may lead to inaccurate Lifecycle metrics, therefore we recommend implementing Lifecycle in native Android and iOS code.

 {% endtab %}

 {% tab title="Cordova" %}